Asabeneh/30-Days-Of-Python/26_Day/26_python_web.md

 #### Create requirements and Procfile

-Before we push our code to remote server, we need requirements
+Before we push our code to a remote server, we need the project's requirements:

 - requirements.txt
 - Procfile